-A student may transfer from a regular education course into a one-credit ESE special standards course prior to the beginning of the second semester.
-The grade in a regular education course may not equate to the same grade in an ESE special standards course (special diploma) due to the differences in course expectations and performance standards.
-Consequently, it is the responsibility of the ESE teacher to assign a grade based on demonstrated mastery of special course performance standards for work completed before and after the course change.
+A student may transfer from a regular education course into a one-credit ESE fundamental course prior to the beginning of the second semester to earn credit toward a special diploma.
+The grade in a regular education course may not equate to the same grade in an ESE fundamental course (special diploma) due to the differences in course expectations and performance standards.
+Consequently, it is the responsibility of the ESE teacher to assign a grade based on demonstrated mastery of fundamental standards for work completed before and after the course change.
 Exceptions to the above mentioned timeline can be made based on the individual student needs as determined by the IEP team.